Follow the Eyre Peninsula's stunning coastline on a seafood safari.

-Discover the ultimate seafood safari on the Eyre Peninsula, from the billion-dollar tuna industry in Port Lincoln to an oyster bar in Ceduna.
+Discover the ultimate seafood safari on the Eyre Peninsula, from tuna industry in Port Lincoln to plucking oysters straight from the sea in Ceduna.
 Swim with sea lions and encounter great white sharks off the coast of Eyre Peninsula with a truly unique South Australian cage diving experience.
 The possibilities are endless.

 Download the Seafood Frontier road trip map with suggested stops and enjoy a safari of some of the freshest and most sumptuous seafood on offer.

 Abalone freshly plucked from the sea at Memory Cove in Lincoln National Park.